PenguinPepper/daily-coding-problem/20-June/problem.md

-Given an array of intergers, return a new array such that each element at index i of the new array is a product of all the numbers i  the original array except the one at i.
+Given an array of intergers, return a new array such that each element at index i of the new array is a product of all the numbers in the original array except the one at i.

 For example if our input is
 ```